AntonShvets0/Stitch/README.md

 ## Contributing

 This is a simple tool designed for a specific purpose.
 Feel free to fork and adapt it to your needs!
+When adding new language support for code cleaning, implement the `ICodeCleaner` interface.

 ---